Vyral/base-template/_posts/2018-05-17-4-ways-to-pay-down-your-mortgage-faster.md

 **What most people are unaware of is that when you do get a mortgage, most of your interest is charged upfront.** Banks are in the business of making money, so they want to make sure they get their money upfront.

 For the first 18.5 years of that 30-year term, you’ll be paying more in interest than on the principal loan amount.
-When the average homeowner sells after 7 years, they don’t even get to the portion where they’re actually knocking down the principle.
+When the average homeowner sells after seven years, they don’t even get to the portion where they’re actually knocking down the principle.
 Here are a few ways to pay off your 30-year mortgage a little sooner without a ton of extra effort:

 **1. Get a 15-year mortgage and a lower interest rate.** When you get a 15-year loan as opposed to a 30-year loan, you tend to get a lower rate.
 You also have less to pay in interest on the loan.
 At the end of the day, you end up saving thousands in the process.